skiphansen/dmitrygr-einkTags/README.md

 The code has been modified to get it to compile and work with my debugger.
 I've also been adding documentation as I learn.

-The station and tag code has been sucessfully tested with a Chroma 74 tag.
+The [station](docs/Station.md) and tag code has been been sucessfully tested with a Chroma 74 tag.

+I am only interested in the subgig [Chroma](docs/Chroma.md) series of tags since that's what I have and the [OpenEPaperLink](https://github.com/jjwbruijn/OpenEPaperLink) project has the 2.4 ghz zbs based tags well in hand.

 ## My Goal

 My eventual goals are:
 1. Port the subgig code to the [OpenEPaperLink](https://github.com/jjwbruijn/OpenEPaperLink) project.
-2. Add support for the Chroma 42 and Chroma 60 tags which I recently bought on ebay.
+2. Add support for the Chroma 42 and Chroma 60 tags which I also have.

 The reason I've interested in ePaper displays is that I have several applications that I'd like to use them for: